-This is the first in a new “Sunday Drive” series.
-At least once a month I will be sharing a Sunday* Drive to a new town (primarily in Oregon), visiting bookstores and other places of interest or appetite and sharing my experience in a post.
+This is the first of a (not regularly scheduled) “Sunday Drive” series where I will be sharing a Sunday* Drive to a new town (primarily in Oregon), visiting bookstores and other places of interest or appetite and sharing my experience in a post.

 If you follow me on Instagram (@yvette_bookworlder) you are probably familiar with my semi-regular Dollar Tree book hauls and may have even spotted a book “un-haul” or two.
 Dollar Tree is one of my favorite sources for inexpensive books and also one of the places where I have to exercise some restraint (“Hey, it’s only a dollar” makes for easy justification, but those dollars add up).

 Needing to get out for a bit this afternoon, I took a rainy Sunday drive out to make my first visit to the fourth Dollar Tree I’ve found so far in Oregon.
 I wasn’t expecting much, since this is one of two Dollar Tree stores on Highway 99 in Tigard and the other is one I choose not to frequent, but I was very pleasantly surprised.

 Nestled between a Marshall’s and a Tuesday Morning store, the Dollar Tree at 16200 SW Pacific Hwy in Tigard, Oregon is larger than any other I’ve been in and even seems to have wider aisles.
 Accordingly, it has more inventory in stock – including a nearly overflowing book section.